h2oai/h2o-3/h2o-docs/src/product/downloading.rst

 Install on Hadoop
 -----------------

-1. Go to `http://h2o-release.s3.amazonaws.com/h2o/latest_stable.html <http://h2o-release.s3.amazonaws.com/h2o/latest_stable.html>`__.
+1. Go to the `Downloads page <http://h2o-release.s3.amazonaws.com/h2o/latest_stable.html>`__.
 Click on the **Install on Hadoop** tab, and download H2O for your version of Hadoop.
-This is a zip file that contains everything you need to get started.
+This is a ZIP file that contains everything you need to get started.

-2. Unpack the zip file and launch a 6g instance of H2O.
+2. Unpack the ZIP file and launch a 6g instance of H2O.
 For example:

  .. substitution-code-block:: bash